 WHAT IS THE SHORTEST CHAPTER IN THE BIBLE?

 Psalm 117 is the Bible’s shortest chapter, consisting of just two verses.
-It is located in the center of the entire Bible.
+It is located in the centre of the entire Bible.
 This chapter holds a unique position due to its brevity and centrality.

 WHAT IS THE SHORTEST VERSE IN THE BIBLE?